omarcusdantas/trackit/README.md

 * Click on trash icon if you need to exclude a habit.
 * On Today page, check the activities you have to do for the day and check them as completed.
 * On History page, navigate through dates to check the progress each day.

-## :rocket: Deployment
-The project is deployed on [https://trackit-omarcusdantas.vercel.app/](https://trackit-omarcusdantas.vercel.app/)

 ## :bulb: Contributing
 This project is currently not open for contributions.
 However, you are welcome to fork the repository and make modifications for personal use.